UQ-Trust-Lab/WraLU/README.md

 }
 ```

-We have integrated WraLU into PRIMA (ERAN project, https://github.com/eth-sri/eran), so the process of installation is similar to ERAN.
-We recommend that install it according to our guide because they have different installation paths.
+We have integrate WraLU to PRIMA (ERAN project, https://github.com/eth-sri/eran), so the process of installation is similar to ERAN.
+We recommend that install it according to our guide, because they have different installation paths.

 ## Installation Guide

 ### Install WraLU

-First, cd to the `WraLU` directory and bash `install.sh` or manually install the necessary libraries (refer to https://github.com/eth-sri/eran).
+First, cd to `WraLU` directory and bash `install.sh` or manually install the necessary libraries (refer to https://github.com/eth-sri/eran).

 Our core algorithm is in `WraLU/kact/krelu/sci.py`